Economics / Social Science

 Does the transcript identify different speakers?

-What formats can I export the transcript in?
+What formats can I export in?

 Does this work with all Freakonomics Radio episodes?